 I actually laughed at that, “But it is very Scorpius.
 He would care more about his own grades than he would me.
-It doesn’t even occur to him that I’m going to miss a whole two weeks of classes while he’s only missed a day.”
+It doesn’t even occur to him that I’m going to miss a whole two weeks of classes while he’s only missed half a day.”

 “Seriously,” Leighton agreed.
 “The boy needs a reality check.”

 I then heard her scoop up a spoonful of soup, “Okay, open up.”